-Adding a cherry on top is that this card also works for children ages 3 to 12 as they can be added to each card.
-When selecting the amount of people you’ll have in your party, you’ll find a section for adults along with a section for kids.
-Just simply type in the number of kids visiting as well and you’re all set!
-Kids under the age of 3 generally get into attractions and activities for free, making it so that adding them to the card is unnecessary.
+Adding a cherry on top is that this pass also works for children ages 3 to 12 as they can be added to each pass.
+When selecting the amount of people you'll have in your party, you'll find a section for adults along with a section for kids.
+Just simply type in the number of kids visiting as well and you're all set!
+Kids under the age of 3 generally tend to get into area attractions and activities for free, making it so that adding them to the pass is unnecessary.

 Top sights and attractions